The Lava Caves of Bend, Oregon

 • Save

-After many many years of people visiting the caves with the motto of “leave nothing but footprints,” it seems times have changed.
-In 2011, vandals covered the lava cave in crude graffiti, and even list fires that destroyed many of the pines that made the cave’s entrance so unique and special.
+After many many years of people visiting the caves adhering to the motto of “leave nothing but footprints,” it seems times have changed.
+In 2011, vandals covered the lava cave in crude graffiti, and even lit fires that destroyed many of the pines that made the cave’s entrance so unique and special.
 On our visit, we took the time to imagine what the cave had looked like before the destruction.
 Some pines were left standing, but Hidden Forest cave was not a forest anymore.

 Things to Know Before You Visit the Lava Caves of Bend

 First things first, and one of the most important things: bring a flashlight.
 Bring two flashlights, even better, bring seven!
-There is no shortage of stories of people entering caves then having their lights die and being so disoriented they have a hard time finding or cannot find their way out.
+There is no shortage of stories of people entering caves then having their lights die and being so disoriented they have a hard time finding their way out.
 It is recommended that you bring a headlamp as your main source of light in all of the Bend lava caves so your hands are free to aid in balance as you climb over and under rock formations.

 Small rock opening of Hidden Forest Cave